Earning over £100k?

 Choose how you earn above to see this.

 The trap applies to income between £100,000 and £125,140.
-If you're outside this range the tool still works — you'll just see standard higher-rate relief.
+If you're outside this range the tool still works.
+You'll just see standard higher-rate relief.

 Step 3 of 5